bitFez/Darbuka_Django_Babadum_Clone/README.md

 - *if* new dependencies have been added run `pip freeze > requirements.txt`

 ## TODOs
+- [ ] Create homepage
+- [ ] Add language links to bottom right
-- [] colour background of cells a pastel colour
+- [ ] colour background of cells a pastel colour
-- [] randomise colours with page reload
+- [ ] randomise colours with page reload
-- [] Use HTMX to submit answers as clicks
+- [x] Use HTMX to submit answers as clicks
-- [] auto load next question 2 seconds after answer is shown
+- [ ] auto load next question 2 seconds after answer is shown
+- [ ] Animate number changes